-John Lewis and John Derber (1985) were the first authors to present application of adjoint method, having read the report of François Le Dimet (1982) and inspired by earlier work of Thompson (1969).
+John Lewis and John Derber (1985) were the first authors to present application of adjoint method, having read the report of Francois Le Dimet (1982) and inspired by earlier work of Thompson (1969).
 Lorenc (1986) presented a detailed account of state of theory in data assimilation for that period.
+See also Navon (1986).